turulbird/ALBIS_8000_SC/README.md

 # ALBIS_8000_SC
   (STB8000_TDT_SH4 update)

-This is version Duckbox TDT SH4 for Albis SceneGate 8000 (ufs913).
+This is version Duckbox TDT SH4 for albis SceneGate 8000 (ufs913).

 This build or (https://github.com/Duckbox-Developers) is not builds for final firmware.

 This builds if for easy build and modified driver,kernel or python plugin for enigma and put/change in basic HDMU or another firmware for ufs913 etc.

-My version of builds is modified kernel and drivers for albis8000 and need HDMU firmware for ufs913.
+The version of builds is modified kernel and drivers for albis SC 8000 and need HDMU firmware for ufs913.

-In ufs913 HDMU firmware change drivers and kernel to work on albis8000SC.
+In ufs913 HDMU firmware change drivers and kernel to work on albis SC 8000.

 How To..